davidgrobertson/SMDR/README.txt

 SMDR_REAL SMDR_Eval_GFermi (SMDR_REAL Q_eval, float loopOrder);

-Returns GFermi at up to two loops.
-Based on Deltartilde given in section 3 of arXiv:1907.02500 and the ancillary file Deltartilde.txt.
+Returns GFermi at up to two loops with leading three-loop corrections.
+Based on Deltartilde given in section 3 of arXiv:1907.02500 and its ancillary file Deltartilde.txt, and on
+"Three-loop corrections to the Fermi decay constant in the MSbar scheme" 2507.?????.
 See also Deltarbar in
-   Kniehl and Veretin 1401.1844 eqs (37)-(40) and Kniehl, Pikelner, Veretin 1503.02138 eqs (60)-(62).
+Kniehl and Veretin 1401.1844 eqs (37)-(40) and
+Kniehl, Pikelner, Veretin 1503.02138 eqs (60)-(62).
 Appendix A.2
 Kniehl, Pikelner, Veretin 1601.08143, file mr-1.3.2/mr/dr/drbar20.cpp in the computer code "mr".

 The argument loopOrder has allowed values:
     0    tree-level
     1    1-loop
     1.3  1-loop plus 2-loop leading order in QCD
     1.5  1-loop plus 2-loop leading order in QCD and yt 2    Full 2-loop result
+    2.3  Full 2-loop result + 3-loop leading order in QCD
+    2.5  Full 2-loop result + 3-loop mixed QCD
+    3    Full 2-loop result + 3-loop gaugeless limit

 If the argument Q_eval is positive, then the inputs are obtained by first RG running the MSbar parameters: